rapidspeciation/biodiversity_genomics_course/README.md

 For the course taught at IKIAM University in Tena, Ecuador, see the folder 2024

 This course is taught by Karin Näsvall, Nicol Rueda, Fernando Seixas, and Joana Meier from the [Wellcome Sanger Institute](https://www.sanger.ac.uk/group/meier-group/) and by Melisa Olave (CONICET, Argentina).
 Some of the course material is based on the [speciation genomics course](https://speciationgenomics.github.io/) by Mark Ravinet and Joana Meier.
-Here you will find all relevant course materials for the biodiversity genomics course, including all files we used during the course in case you want to redo anything at home.

 ## Course structure